Due to unexpected equipment failures, HOT WATER quality is being monitored across the Vancouver campus.

 - Place Vanier Sherwood-Lett

-The cold water supply in the buildings is not affected.
+The cold water supply in the buildings was and is not affected.
 Water samples from the hot water supply were taken before the repairs and sent to an independent testing facility.
 As results can take up to two weeks, we made immediate repairs in the interim.

 What is UBC doing to fix this?